Burano is an island located in Venice Lagoon,

 represents the rematch of "Regata Storica", run only two weeks

 before.
-In Burano were born many "Champions of the Oar",
+In Burano island were born many "Champions of the Oar",

 the most famous was Sergio Tagliapietra nicknamed